 Mavoothu Vellappar Temple

-Sri Brihadeswara temple
+Sri Brihaddeswara temple

 Thousands attend the annual car festival of the Pookara Street Our Lady of Sorrows Church which is celebrated every year with pomp and gaiety in the third week of September.
-The Sacred Heart Cathedral Church, St. Peter's Church, Fort Church and the Lutheran Church all stands as testimony to the religious harmony existing in Thanjavur.
+The Sacred Heart Cathedral Church, St. Peter's Church, Fort Church and the Lutheran Church all stand as testimony to the religious harmony existing in Thanjavur.

 Pudukkottai lies at a distance of 390 km from the capital city of Tamil Nadu, Chennai.
 The region is well connected by railroads and bus routes to other cities in the state.
 The cultural and religious heritage of the city is visible from the monumental structures and the holy temples that abound the Pudukkottai region.